 9.B.104 The Rhomboid Protease Family

 The primary function of rhomboids is to cleave integral membrane proteins to release signalling molecules.
-These signals, when disrupted, can contribute to various diseases.áThe Ser-His catalytic dyad is buried within the membrane.
+These signals, when disrupted, can contribute to various diseases.
+The Ser-His catalytic dyad is buried within the membrane.
 The substrate entry gate is composed of helix 5 and loop 5 (Lazareno-Saez et al., 2011).
 Lazareno-Saez et al. (2011) compared the open and closed conformations of GlpG.
 Possibly loop 4 acts as an anchor for the substrate gate.
+Membrane immersion bestows rhomboid proteases with the ability to identify substrates primarily based on reading their intrinsic transmembrane dynamics (Moin and Urban 2012).

 The ER-associated degradation (ERAD) pathway serves as an important cellular safeguard by directing incorrectly folded and unassembled proteins from the ER of eukaryotes to the proteasome.
 Fleig et al. (2012) showed that the evolutionarily conserved rhomboid family protein RHBDL4 is a ubiquitin-dependent ER-resident intramembrane protease that is upregulated upon ER stress.
 RHBDL4 cleaves single-spanning and polytopic membrane proteins with unstable transmembrane helices, leading to their degradation by the canonical ERAD machinery.
 RHBDL4 specifically binds the AAA -ATPase p97, suggesting that proteolytic processing and dislocation into the cytosol are functionally linked.
 The phylogenetic relationship between rhomboids and the ERAD factor derlin suggests that substrates for intramembrane proteolysis and protein dislocation are recruited by a shared mechanism.